youvalv/nextjs-contentful-demo/README.md

-# Stackbit Tutorial [Next.js + Contentful]
+# Stackbit Developer Demo [Next.js + Contentful]

 ![Tutorial Screenshot](https://assets.stackbit.com/docs/tutorial-shared-thumb-v2.png)

-ℹ️ This project is used as a starting point for [a getting started tutorial](https://docs.stackbit.com/getting-started/nextjs-contentful) using Next.js as the framework and Contentful as the content source.
-If you would like to create a new project with Contentful as the content source, use [the Contentful starter](https://github.com/stackbit-themes/contentful-starter).
+A demo project to showcase the basics of Stackbit to new developers.

 ## Prerequisites